BearyNatural/BearyNatural/README.md

 - 👋 Hi, I’m @BearyNatural
-- 👀 I’m interested in coding, cnc digitising, and much much more!
+- 👀 I’m interested in coding, cnc digitising,automation, sustainable agriculture, smart farming and much much more!
-- 🌱 I’m currently learning AWS Solution Architect Associate and SQL and very soon python!
+- 🌱 I’m currently learning AWS SysOps Associate, CKA and very soon python!
-- 💞️ I’m looking to collaborate on projects in the future.
-But nothing yet until I get a bit of experience and practise!
+- 💞️ I’m learn by playing and breaking things, this provides the best experience and practise!
+Follow my journey at https://daydreaminginthecloud.bearynatural.dev/
-- 📫 How to reach me ... not sure yet!
+- 📫 How to reach me at www.linkedin.com/in/kaylene-h-59044264!

 <!---
 BearyNatural/BearyNatural is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.